martinmartinchan/macha-recipes/README.md

 # Macha recipes

-This is the front end project for the recipe web app, Macha recipes.
-Funtionality is implemented with vanilla javascript and styling is done by Bootstrap 4.
+This is the frontend project for the recipe web application, Macha recipes.
+The functionality is implemented with vanilla javascript and styling is done with Bootstrap 4.

 See the application live at: [Macha recipes](https://macharecipes.com)